PB350546/appServiceInfra/readme.md

 ## About :

 This project enables users to deploy Appservice on their Azure environment.
-The project is based on infrastructure as a code (IAAC).
+The project is based on infrastructure as a code (IaaC).

 ## Structural definition of the project :
 - **templates**: This folder consist of the bicep template corresponding to Appseervice code.